A Kokomi Guide Written by xf3#3123

 Freeze Support 2:

-The classic Morgana team, but using Kokomi instead of Mona.
-Although you lose out on the Omen buff, what you gain is the ability to use a secondary Cryo unit other than Diona.
-Variations of the Morgana team, such as the one with both Ayaka and Ganyu, now have a real healer in place to act as a safety net, which never existed before.
+The classic Ganyu Venti freeze team, but using Kokomi instead of Mona.
+Although you lose out on the Omen buff, what you gain is a different secondary Cryo unit other than Diona.
+Variations of the Morgana team, including one consisting of Ayaka and Ganyu now have a real healer in place to act as a safety net which never existed before.

 Flex/Alternatives: Ayaka, Kaeya, Rosaria, Aloy, Chongyun

-The classic Xiangling-Bennett-Hydro core, but now with Kokomi.
+The classic Xiangling Bennett Hydro core, but now with Kokomi.
 On paper, this team can work and is very powerful, but issues arise when extra Pyro application is included along with Xiangling.
-This can be mitigated with C1 Kokomi, but even then you still run into some issues.
-Since Kokomi is ranged and the bake-kurage cannot be repositioned, unlike Fischl’s Oz, the team struggles against mobile targets or content with high mob density.
-Kokomi has to keep using stamina to reach enemies for Xiangling’s Pyronado to hit, forcing her to play at point blank range despite being a ranged unit.
+This can be mitigated with C1 Kokomi but even still you run into some issues.
+As Kokomi is ranged and the fact that the bake-kurage is not able to be repositioned, the team struggles against mobile targets or content with high mob density.
+Kokomi has to keep using stamina to reach enemies for Xiangling’s Pyronado to hit, forcing her to play at point blank as a ranged unit.

 https://youtu.be/bEWjomcKdjw by ProfHugo#6478